 Source: Statistisches Bundesamt, Empfängerinnen und Empfänger nach Bundesländern: https://bit.ly/2UtNxZW.
 This includes both asylum seekers and people with tolerated stay (Duldung).
+The Federal Statistical Office notes that due to reporting problems in North Rhine-Westphalie, there is an undercount of about 6,800 cases.

-Although Section 53 of the Asylum Act provides that asylum seekers "should, as a rule, be housed in collective accommodation" following the initial reception period, the above figures show that policies vary considerably between the Federal States.347 In some states such as North Rhine-Westphalia or Brandenburg, most asylum seekers are indeed living in this type of accommodation.
-In contrast, there are other Federal States, including Rhineland-Palatinate, Hamburg or Lower Saxony, in which the majority of recipients of asylum seekers' benefits are staying in so-called "decentralised accommodation", so usually in apartments of their own.348 The latter might also at least partially be the result of authorities generally being more restrictive when it comes to issuing (long-term) holders of a tolerated stay with residence permits, which would entitle them to regular social benefits.
+Although Section 53 of the Asylum Act provides that asylum seekers "should, as a rule, be housed in collective accommodation" following the initial reception period, the above figures show that policies vary considerably between the Federal States.
+In some states such as Bavaria, Hamburg or Hesse, most asylum seekers are indeed living in this type of accommodation.
+In contrast, there are other Federal States, including Rhineland-Palatinate, Lower Saxony or Schleswig-Holstein, in which the majority of recipients of asylum seekers' benefits are staying in so-called "decentralised accommodation", so usually in apartments of their own.
+The latter might also at least partially be the result of authorities generally being more restrictive when it comes to issuing (long-term) holders of a tolerated stay with residence permits, which would entitle them to regular social benefits.